When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What you need to know about negative pregnancy tests.

-Have you ever been certain you were pregnant only to be crushed by a negative test?
+You felt certain you were pregnant, only to be crushed by a negative test result.

 Key Takeaways

-• A negative pregnancy test result after a missed period could be due to not enough HCG hormones, testing too soon, or using a faulty test.
+• A negative result after a missed period often results from low HCG levels, testing too early, or diluted urine.

 Negative Pregnancy Tests While Pregnant